moneill0/web-scraping-books/README.md

 # Web Scraping with Python
-Simple project created to learn about web scraping with Python and Selenium
+Simple project created to learn about web scraping with Python and Selenium.
+Work in progress.